Mike Lowell: Boston Red Sox

 During the 2007 World Series, Lowell hit .400 with one home run, 4 RBI, six runs scored and a stolen base in the four-game sweep against the Colorado Rockies.
 Lowell got his second World Series ring and was named the World Series MVP.
-He also became the second Puerto Rican player to be named the MVP of a World Series (the first one being Roberto Clemente).
-Lowell along with fellow ex-Marlin Josh Beckett became the first duo to each get a World Series MVP by winning a World Series with one team in the American League and the other in the National League.
+He also became the second Puerto Rican player to be named the MVP of a World Series, following Roberto Clemente.
+Lowell and fellow ex-Marlin Beckett became the first duo to each get a World Series MVP by winning a World Series with one team in the AL and the other in the National League.

-Following the season, Lowell placed fifth in the American League Most Valuable Player voting.
+Following the season, Lowell placed fifth in the AL Most Valuable Player voting.
 Although he filed for free agency, Lowell returned to the Red Sox after signing a three-year contract worth $37.5 million.

 Lowell had trouble with a torn hip labrum that required surgery between the 2008 and 2009 seasons.
 As a result, he spent several stints on the disabled list.
-The injury caused him to miss most of the 2008 playoffs, including the ALCS when the Red Sox lost to the Tampa Bay Rays.
+The injury caused him to miss most of the 2008 playoffs, including the AL Championship Series, when the Red Sox lost to the Tampa Bay Rays.
 It also kept him from representing Puerto Rico in the 2009 World Baseball Classic.
-He did return to action with the Red Sox in 2009, though he saw reduced playing time at third base in order to keep him healthy and in playing condition.
+He did return to the Red Sox in 2009, though he saw reduced playing time at third base in order to keep him healthy.
 After the Red Sox acquired Victor Martinez in a midseason trade with the Cleveland Indians, Lowell's playing time was reduced, casting his future with the team into doubt.
 After the season, it was speculated that the Red Sox would attempt to trade Lowell.

 Following the 2009 season, the Red Sox and Texas Rangers agreed to a deal that would send Lowell to Texas for catcher Max Ramírez.
 However, the deal was called off by the Rangers when they discovered that Lowell required surgery on his right thumb.
 Lowell underwent a successful surgery on December 30.
 He remained with the Red Sox and joined the team for spring training following rehabilitation on his surgically repaired thumb.
 On April 10, 2010, Lowell announced that he would most likely retire after the 2010 season.
 In the 2010 season, he played as a backup infielder at first and third base and as a pinch hitter.
-On May 3, 2010, Lowell had his eighth career three-double game, setting an all-time record for the most by a player in a career.
+On May 3, Lowell had his eighth career three-double game, setting an all-time record for the most by a player in a career.

 On August 3, after coming back from nearly two months on the disabled list, Lowell stepped into the batter's box to a standing ovation at Fenway Park and hit a two-run home run on the first pitch.

-On October 2, 2010, the Boston Red Sox honored Lowell with an on-field ceremony as he would go on to retire after the 2010 Major League Baseball season was complete.
+On October 2, the Red Sox honored Lowell with an on-field ceremony as he would go on to retire after the season.